web-infra-dev/rsbuild/packages/document/docs/en/plugins/introduction.md

 });
 ```

-There are 3 ways to use Builder config:
+There are 3 ways to use Rsbuild config:

 - register callback with `api.modifyBuilderConfig(config => {})` to modify config.
-- use `api.getBuilderConfig()` to get Builder config.
+- use `api.getBuilderConfig()` to get Rsbuild config.
 - use `api.getNormalizedConfig()` to get finally normalized config.

 When normalized, it will again merge the config object with the default values